penninesoaringclub/newsletter/content/posts/2024-02/index.md

 Did somebody say the weather's been poor again?
 There are _no flights_ on the Pennine League yet for 2024 so if you log the first one, you could top the table.

+## Dates for your diary

+### Pennine Fest | 24th May to 26th May
+- Chipping Showground
+- Camping all weekend on the show field
+- Dinner at the Sun Inn on Saturday evening

 ## New Members

 ## Congratulations!